abiola2000abd/Project4/Project4.md

 ![inst-Mongo](./images/mongodb-ins.png)

-Start The server
+After installing MongoDB we start The server to besure it properly install.

 `sudo service mongodb start`

-Verify that the service is up and running
+Verify that the service is up and running.

 `sudo systemctl status mongodb`